programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 Ruest, Nick, Samantha Fritz, and Ian Milligan.
 ‘Creating Order from the Mess: Web Archive Derivative Datasets and Notebooks’.
 Archives and Records 43, no. 3 (2022): 316–31. https://doi.org/10.1080/23257962.2022.2100336.

+Seneca, Tracey, Abbie Grotke, Cathy Nelson Hartman, and Kris Carpenter.
+“It Takes a Village to Save the Web.”
+DttP: Documents to the People 40, no. 1 (2012): 12–15.

 Winters, Jane.
 ‘Breaking in to the Mainstream: Demonstrating the Value of Internet (and Web) Histories’.
 Internet Histories 1, nos 1–2 (2017): 173–79. https://doi.org/10.1080/24701475.2017.1305713.